ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 +--------------+   +---------+   +-----------+
 ```

-These are the available parameters of a category output featurehese are the available parameters of a category output feature
+These are the available parameters of a category output feature

 - `reduce_inputs` (default `sum`): defines how to reduce an input that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `dependencies` (default `[]`): the output features this one is dependent on.
-For a detailed explaination refer to [Output Features Dependencies](#output-features-dependencies).
+For a detailed explanation refer to [Output Features Dependencies](#output-features-dependencies).
 - `reduce_dependencies` (default `sum`): defines how to reduce the output of a dependent feature that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `loss` (default `{type: softmax_cross_entropy, class_distance_temperature: 0, class_weights: 1, confidence_penalty: 0, distortion: 1, labels_smoothing: 0, negative_samples: 0, robust_lambda: 0, sampler: None, unique: False}`): is a dictionary containing a loss `type`.
 The available losses `type` are `softmax_cross_entropy` and `sampled_softmax_cross_entropy`.